Profiling systematic uncertainties in Simulation-Based Inference with Factorizable Normalizing Flows: Abstract

 \section{Abstract}

-Unbinned likelihood fits aim at maximizing the information one can extract from experimental data, yet their application in realistic statistical analyses is often hindered by the computational cost of profiling systematic uncertainties.
-Additionally, current machine learning-based inference methods are typically limited to estimating scalar parameters in a multidimensional space rather than full differential distributions.
-We propose a general framework for Simulation-Based Inference (SBI) that efficiently profiles nuisance parameters while measuring multivariate \emph{Distributions of Interest} (DoI), defined as learnable invertible transformations of the feature space.
-We introduce \emph{Factorizable Normalizing Flows} to model systematic variations as parametric deformations of a nominal density, preserving tractability without combinatorial explosion.
-Crucially, we develop an amortized training strategy that learns the conditional dependence of the DoI on nuisance parameters in a single optimization process, bypassing the need for repetitive training during the likelihood scan.
-This allows for the simultaneous extraction of the underlying distribution and the robust profiling of nuisances.
-The method is validated on a synthetic dataset emulating a high-energy physics measurement with multiple systematic sources, demonstrating its potential for unbinned, functional measurements in complex analyses.
+Unbinned likelihood fits maximize the information extracted from experimental data, yet their application in realistic high-dimensional analyses has been fundamentally bottlenecked by the prohibitive computational cost of profiling systematic uncertainties.
+Furthermore, current machine learning-based inference methods typically estimate scalar parameters, discarding complex high-dimensional correlations.
+To address this, we propose a general Simulation-Based Inference (SBI) framework that elevates the fit target from scalar parameters to a multivariate \emph{Distribution of Interest} (DoI), a learnable, invertible transformation of the feature space.
+We employ Factorizable Normalizing Flows to model systematic variations as parametric deformations, preserving tractability without combinatorial explosion.
+Crucially, we develop an amortized training strategy that learns the conditional dependence of the DoI on nuisance parameters in a single optimization process, bypassing repetitive training during likelihood scans.
+To capture the finite-sample statistical variance of the neural network DoI, we introduce a Poisson-bootstrap ensemble, which we marginalize through an averaged likelihood to deliver a complete statistical-plus-systematic uncertainty budget within a single unbinned likelihood.
+Validated on a synthetic dataset emulating a high-energy physics measurement, our method demonstrates that rigorous, fully profiled unbinned measurements can now be extended to complete differential distributions.
+By turning the fit into a functional measurement, this approach offers a powerful, unifying framework for a broad range of tasks conventionally treated as distinct problems, from detector calibration and differential cross-sections to unfolding and continuous parameter estimation.

 \keywords{Simulation-Based Inference \and Normalizing Flows \and Amortized Inference \and Profile Likelihood \and Systematic Uncertainties \and Unbinned Analysis \and High Energy Physics}